 This extremely well-researched and sometimes quite technical book is very interesting reading.
 The author obviously shares my feeling that the explosion of soy in the food supply is not as wonderful and healthy as the advertisers would lead us to believe.
 The Whole Soy Story ends with these questions: “What will the coming years bring?
 More false claims for soy protein — and new claims for soy oil — as the healer of everything from cancer to ingrown toenails?
 Or a genuine, consumer-driven, grassroots movement demanding honesty, integrity, common sense and ‘real food’?
 The challenge and choice is ours.”

 The Whole Soy Story: The Dark Side of America’s Favorite Health Food, by Kaayla T. Daniel, PhD, CCN.
 Hardcover, 457 pages (including end notes and index).
 Published by New Trends Publishing.
-I received my review copy of this book from the author.
 Ironically, like most books these days, this book is printed with soy ink.